dxfrontier/cds-ts-repository/README.md

 `(method) this.getAllAndLimit(props: { limit: number; skip?: number | undefined }): Promise<T[]>`

-This method allows you to find and retrieve a `list of items with optional pagination.`
+The `getAllAndLimit` method allows you to find and retrieve a list of items with optional pagination.

 `Parameters`